 What is neuromodulation?

 To answer this we need to take a step back and look at the body’s nervous system; a vast network of neurons that direct, control, and respond to bodily states via a complex language of electrical signaling.

-The nervous system is broken up into the Central Nervous System (the brain and spinal cord) and the Peripheral Nervous System (the nerves extending throughout the body and connecting to the CNS.
+The nervous system is made up of the Central Nervous System (the brain and spinal cord) and the Peripheral Nervous System (the nerves extending throughout the body and connecting to the CNS).

 Information on everything from how to tell muscles to pick up a cup, to how to regulate blood flow, travels bidirectionally in real-time between the CNS and PNS to efficiently manage organ function to avoid fatigue and failure.